b23r0/termport/README.md

-# egui-alacritty
+# ui-alacritty
-A egui terminal emulator based on the blazing fast GPU-accelerated Alacritty core.
+A terminal emulator UI generator based on the blazing fast GPU-accelerated Alacritty core.